Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Related Work

 \section{Related Work}

 \paragraph{Mixup-based Methods} Mixup \citep{zhang2018mixup} is a data augmentation method that extends the training distribution by linearly interpolating random pairs of examples and labels.
 Incorporating mixup data for training is equivalent to minimizing the vicinal risk \citep{chapelle2000vicinal} which enables better generalization.
-Recently, different forms of mixup are developed.
-Cutmix \citep{yun2019cutmix} cuts out a patch from an image and switch it with another image.
+Recently, different forms of mix-up have been developed.
+Cutmix \citep{yun2019cutmix} cuts out a patch from an image and switches it with another image.
 Remix \citep{chou2020remix} assigns greater weights to the minority class label to tackle the class imbalance issue.
 Manifold Mixup \citep{verma2019manifold} performs interpolations at the intermediate layers to enable smoothness in higher-level semantics.
+Motivated by the observation that the training set often contains few examples absent of the misleading spurious features, JM1 \cite{giannone2022just}, and SelectMix \cite{hwang2022selecmix} attempt to augment these examples by assigning greater weights to them in mixup, which are identified either through early stopping or with an auxiliary contrastive network.
+LISA \cite{yao2022improving} further considers the cross-domain scenario and performs both intra-class and intra-domain mixup, aiming to encourage the model to base its predictions solely on the domain-agnostic features while covering a broad spectrum of mixed-up features.
 Related to our work, MetaMixup \citep{mai2021metamixup} and AdaMixup \citep{guo2019mixup} learn the interpolation policy adaptively from data.
-The former learns by simulating pseudo-target and pseudo-source from the actual source domains, while the latter learns to avoid the ``manifold intrusion" issue caused by the conflicts between mixup labels and original labels.
-Focusing on DG, MixStyle \citep{zhou2020domain} interpolates the feature statistics (known as styles) to synthesize novel domains. \citet{wang2020heterogeneous} adapt mixup to heterogeneous setting where the label spaces are disjoint for source and target.
-Despite the effectiveness of various mixup methods, they mainly perform interpolation, while our work further explores the potential of data extrapolation to tackle the situation where the distribution shift between source and target is significant. \
+The former learns by simulating pseudo-targets and pseudo-sources from the actual source domains, while the latter learns to avoid the ``manifold intrusion" issue caused by conflicts between mixup labels and original labels.
+Focusing on DG, MixStyle \citep{zhou2020domain} interpolates the feature statistics (known as styles) to synthesize novel domains. \citet{wang2020heterogeneous} adapt mixup to the heterogeneous setting where the label spaces are disjoint for source and target.
+Despite the effectiveness of various mixup methods, they primarily perform interpolation, whereas our work further explores the potential of data extrapolation to address situations where the distribution shift between source and target is significant. \